 The ugBASIC supports various data types.
 Variable can be defined with

-a specific datatype by using the command DIM
+a specific datatype by using the command DIM, the command VAR

 or by suffixes on the variable name.
 It also support decimal math for the default